-As we prepare for our first-of-its-kind DNow Retreat in March, there are some additional details that I would like to share with you about health and safety measures that we are putting into practice during the retreat.
+As we prepare for our 2nd Annual Disciple Now Retreat at Camp Compass on January 28-30, here are some additional details that I would like to share with you about health and safety measures that we are putting into practice during the retreat.
 Here are some possible questions that we can address:

 1. Are face masks required for the duration of the retreat?

 No. Face masks are not required, but you may choose to wear one if you would like to.

 2. What are the lodging arrangements going to be like?

 We are staying in cabins that are similar to the cabin arrangements that we experience at Youth Camp.
 Camp Copass has already taken steps to minimize the number of spaces available for guests to stay inside their cabins, in accordance with the health and safety protocols laid out by the State of Texas for the safe operation of campgrounds.
 Even so, we have determined that we will further limit the number of DNow participants who will be staying in each cabin:

 - In a cabin which has an adjusted capacity of 36 people, we will assign 18 participants to that cabin.